oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

                     number: 8088</copy>
     ```

 4. Finally create a file named [**.gitlab-ci.yml**](files/gitlab-ci.yml) in the root of your repository, which contains the CI/CD configuration.
-The moment the file is create, a CI/CD pipline would get triggered.
+The moment the file is created, a CI/CD pipeline would get triggered.

-* **Don't forget to rename the file to .gitlab-ci.yml before uploading to the project repository**
+  **Don't forget to rename the file to .gitlab-ci.yml before uploading to the project repository**

     ```
     <copy>stages: